ropitz/dataarc-demo/docs/add-new-dataset.rst

 1. Select Combinators on the left side of the screen and press the Add New Combinator on the right.

 2. Once the Add New Combinators dialog box opens, select your dataset from the dropdown list.

 .. image:: _static/dataARC_Addcombinator.jpg

 3. When you select your dataset,  all of the fields in your dataset are now available under the Queries options.
 Select a field in your dataset and begin to create a query.
 The type of field that you select (numeric vs text) will determine the query expressions that are available.
 Numeric fields (such as dates, measurements, etc) will have the following expressions available: equals, not equals, greater than, less than, less than or equal to, and greater than or equal to.
 While text fields will have the following expressions available: equals, not equals, contains, not contains, starts with, and ends with.

-Example queries might include specifying a date range,  isolating a specific material type in an archaeological dataset, searching a description field for a keyword (s), isolating an indicator for a specific plant or animal, isolating locations with a specific criteria (coastal, inland, etc…).
+.. note:: Example queries might include specifying a date range,  isolating a specific material type in an archaeological dataset, searching a description field for a keyword (s), isolating an indicator for a specific plant or animal, isolating locations with a specific criteria (coastal, inland, etc…).
 The options here are endless.
 You might reference other combinators created by previous contributors to get more ideas.

 4. As you are creating your query, it is important to think query logic if you are combining multiple criteria for your query.
 For example, you might be interested in isolating whale bones from the Early Viking Period or looking at multiple indicators for human occupation; therefore you will need to choose an appropriate logic operator to combine your queries.
 The available logic operators are: and, or, not, nor and the definitions below are provided from `Logical Query Operators — MongoDB Manual <https://docs.mongodb.com/manual/reference/operator/query-logical/>`__